YasserProgram/ToDoList/README.md

 - **Save Tasks:** Tasks are automatically saved to a file (`tasks.txt`) so that users can load them in future sessions.

 ## Requirements

-To run the application, make sure you have Python installed and the required libraries listed in the `requirements.txt` file.
+Make sure you have a tasks.txt file in the same directory for tasks to be saved properly To run the application, make sure you have Python installed and the required libraries listed in the `requirements.txt` file.

 ## Usage